Creating Presentation Definitions

 }'

-Follow this guide to make sure that your application receives the verification results from your CVS instance.
+Follow this guide to make sure that your application receives the verification results from your credential verification service instance.